KDD21Submission3445/HIST/README.md

 ```
 The git clone command may take some time because some data files are large.

-Besides the csi 300 data in the `data` file, the csi 300 and csi 500 data are also available at [here](https://drive.google.com/file/d/1DLigCu0cW5FJGCX6McdaEhd3zLubq4z0/view?usp=sharing), you can modify the input data (line 671 to 679 in hist.py) to run the code on csi 500.
+Besides the csi 300 data in the `data` folder, the csi 300 and csi 500 data are also available at [here](https://drive.google.com/file/d/1DLigCu0cW5FJGCX6McdaEhd3zLubq4z0/view?usp=sharing), you can modify the input data (line 671 to 679 in hist.py) to run the code on csi 500.